Jianbin-Tan/GFPCA/README.md

 #  Graphical Functional Principal Component Analysis (GFPCA)

-This file contains the data, and code from the paper "Graphical Principal Component Analysis of Multivariate Functional Time Series" by Jianbin Tan, Decai Liang, Yongtao Guan, and Hui Huang.
+This file contains the data, and codes from the paper "Graphical Principal Component Analysis of Multivariate Functional Time Series" by Jianbin Tan, Decai Liang, Yongtao Guan, and Hui Huang.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------